AMReX-Codes/amrex/_sources/Basics.rst.txt

      Print(ofs) << "Print to a file" << std::endl;
      ofs.close();

+.. _sec:basics:parmparse:

 ParmParse
 =========

-ParmParse in AMReX\_ParmParse.H is a class providing a database for the storage and retrieval of command-line and input-file arguments.
-When amrex::Initialize() is called, the first command-line argument after the executable name (if there is one and it does not contain character =) is taken to be the inputs file, and the contents in the file are used to initialize the ParmParse database.
-The rest of the command-line arguments are also parsed by ParmParse.
-The format of the inputs file is a series of definitions in the form of prefix.name = value value ....
-For each line, texts after # are comments.
+:cpp:`ParmParse` in AMReX_ParmParse.H is a class providing a database for the storage and retrieval of command-line and input-file arguments.
+When :cpp:`amrex::Initialize()` is called, the first command-line argument after the executable name (if there is one and it does not contain character =) is taken to be the inputs file, and the contents in the file are used to initialize the :cpp:`ParmParse` database.
+The rest of the command-line arguments are also parsed by :cpp:`ParmParse`.
+The format of the inputs file is a series of definitions in the form of ``prefix.name = value value ....`` For each line, text after # are comments.
 Here is an example inputs file.

+    .. highlight:: python

     ::